Oracle Environment Planning

 - Before you install Veeam Plug-in, make sure that the /opt/veeam directory is writable.

-- Before you configure Veeam Plug-in, make sure that the NOEXEC mount option is disabled for the /var directory.
+- Before you configure Veeam Plug-in, make sure that the NOEXEC mount option is disabled for the /var and /tmp directories.

-- For Veeam Backup & Replication: Pre-Freeze and Post-Thaw Scripts section of the Veeam Backup & Replication User Guide.
+- For Veeam Backup & Replication: Pre-Freeze and Post-Thaw Scripts section in the Veeam Backup & Replication User Guide.

 - For Veeam Agent for Windows: Pre-Freeze and Post-Thaw Scripts section of the Veeam Agent for Windows User Guide.